-I read a number of books on Japan, which thus far have been books written by foreigners (books by Japanese writers are on my list).
-These non-fiction books gave a good insight in Japan (particularly its modern history).
-More will follow.
+I read (and am still reading) a number of books on Japan, non-fiction and novels.
+Most gave a good insight in Japan (particularly its modern history).

 10. Food & Water

 We have a water tank with filter in the car (read about it here) so we don’t have to worry about filtered water.
 What we understand from Japanese is that almost all water is safe to drink.
-When not, at a few michi no ekis (road stations, read about them here) or at hot springs if I remember correctly, it is clearly signed.
-When not in the Land Cruiser we always drink water from the tap.
+When not, at a few Michi no Ekis (road stations, read about them here) or at hot springs if I remember correctly, it is clearly signed.

 There is enough to write several books about food in Japan, so I won’t do that here.
 But a good tip for on the road: onigiris and bentos.
 The first are rice balls (shaped round or triangular) filled with meat, seaweed, mushrooms or vegetables.
 Bentos are set-meals packed in boxes for on the go.
 You can find these on-the-road foods at any convenience store (7/11, Lawson, Family Mart, among others), in train stations and supermarkets.